Environmental Management

 - Carrying out additional responsibilities as assigned by the Board of Directors.

 - Promoting sustainable business development by establishing policies that foster long-term growth while maximizing benefits for all stakeholders.
-This is achieved through adherence to environmental, social, and governance (ESG) principles and a commitment to measurable, impactful sustainability.
+This is achieved through adherence to environmental, social, and governance (ESG) principles and a commitment to measurable, impactful sustainability

 Water Management

 For construction-related water use, thorough planning should be conducted from the project's outset.
 This includes estimating water requirements at each stage, from foundation work and concrete mixing to curing and site cleaning.
 It is also essential to consider water sources, which may include municipal water supplies, groundwater, or local natural sources.
 In most cases, the company primarily relies on water provided by the Metropolitan Waterworks Authority and the Provincial Waterworks Authority.
+Moreover, the company also implemented water reduction actions like installing sensor-activated faucets throughout its own operations beyond construction sites, including in the Head Office.

 In terms of wastewater treatment, appropriate systems must be in place.
 Water recycling is a key component of sustainable water management, and the company actively promotes its implementation within projects.
 Treated water can be repurposed for activities that do not require high water quality, such as irrigation, surface cleaning, and dust control, thereby reducing the demand for clean water.
 Construction activities also generate contaminated water, such as wastewater from washing concrete mixing equipment and site cleaning.
 To address this, the company has implemented a system to separate stormwater drainage from wastewater.
 Sedimentation tanks and septic tanks are used to filter contaminants before releasing water into the public drainage system.
 Additionally, the company emphasizes wastewater management for both construction processes and temporary sanitation facilities.